ravenappdev/react-email-editor/README.md

 # <img src="public/email_logo.png" align="left" width=50 height=40>React-Email-Editor

-A [React.js](https://reactjs.org/) wrapper component of our [Email-Editor](https://github.com/ravenappdev/email-editor).
+A [React.js](https://reactjs.org/) wrapper component around [Email-Editor](https://github.com/ravenappdev/email-editor).
 It is built on [craft.js](https://craft.js.org/) that provides a drag-n-drop system and handles the way user components should be rendered, updated, and moved.
 It loads in an iframe and can be embedded directly in your application.

 ![Optional Text](public/email_template.png)